 - Must complete a 90-day employment period, similar to probationary period before taking any sick leaves

-- All the employees working in California under the same employer for at least 30 days including part-time, temporary, per dime employees are covered under this new law with some specific exceptions.
+All employees working in California under the same employer for at least 30 days, including part-time, temporary, and per diem employees are covered under this new law with some specific exceptions.
 Employees exempted from this paid sick leave law are:

 - Employees covered under collective bargaining agreements with specified provisions